ssl-hep/ServiceX/helm_charts/docs/architecture.md

   * Does it sum up data size?</B>

 ### Code Generator
-Code generators are microservices which take Qastle as input and generate C++ source code which transforms files of a given type (e.g. xAOD).
+Code generators are microservices which take [`qastle`](https://github.com/iris-hep/qastle) as input and generate C++ source code which transforms files of a given type (e.g. xAOD).
 Each deployment must specify a single code generator.
 As a result, each ServiceX deployment is specific to a (query language, file type) pair.
+The code generators run in separate containers because they have python versioning requirements that may be different from other components of ServiceX.

 Code generation is supported for the following (query language, file type) pairs:
 - [funcADL/xAOD](https://github.com/ssl-hep/ServiceX_Code_Generator_FuncADL_xAOD)
 - [funcADL/uproot](https://github.com/ssl-hep/ServiceX_Code_Generator_FuncADL_uproot)
-- **Is there one for TCut?**

  <B>Q:
- * isn't this first translated to Qastle before generating C++ code?
- * links to the language?
  * what happens to the generated code?
 Stored somewhere?
 Can it be looked up?
  * Can the code generators be consolidated in any way, so that they depend only on the file type, or nothing at all?
- * Since this is just another Flask server, can it be merged with the ServiceX API server?
  </B>

 ### RabbitMQ